Botanical Name: Sedum spurium 'Fuldaglut'

 Pruning: None.
 Requires little if any maintenance.

-Comments: Foliage is needle-like and has a vibrant orange/red color which intensifies in the cold; evergreen in mild climates.
+Comments: Foliage is needle-like and has a vibrant orange-red color which intensifies in the cold; evergreen in mild climates.
 Flowers are small, up to 1/2 inch stars held in small clusters and are not fragrant.
 Fibrous root system.
-Mulch lightly after the first freeze in the fall.
+Mulch lightly after the first freeze in the Fall.
 No pruning necessary.
 Quickly forms a dense mat.
 Tolerant of dry, infertile soils and is useful for covering difficult places and will provide erosion control on banks.
 The more sun it gets, the more intense the color of the flowers and foliage.
+Restricted States: AE, AK, GU, HI, PR.

 Unable to ship to: AE AK GU HI PR